On this page:

-Acute lymphoblastic leukemia (ALL). ).
-With the FDA approval of tisagenlecleucel (KymriahTM), CAR T-cell therapy represents an option for B-cell acute lymphoblastic leukemia (B-ALL) patients who have relapsed after intensive chemotherapy or a stem cell transplant.
-In some studies, up to 90 percent of children and adults with B-cell acute lymphoblastic leukemia who had either relapsed multiple times, or failed to respond to standard therapies, achieved remission after receiving CAR T-cell therapy.
-Relapses may be due to the tumor cells losing the expression of the CD19 antigen, to the limited persistence of CAR T-cells, or inhibition of CAR T-cell activity.
+In some studies, up to 90 percent of children and adults with B-ALL whose disease had either relapsed multiple times, or failed to respond to standard therapies, achieved remission after receiving CAR T-cell therapy.
+Relapses may be due to the tumor cells losing the expression of the cluster of differentiation (CD-19) antigen, the limited persistence of CAR T cells, or inhibition of CAR T-cell activity.

-While data is fast emerging as to the early responses to CAR T-cell therapy, most of the patients participating in these clinical trials have only been followed for a relatively short time.
-Following these trial participants over the long term will provide information as to the length of their responses.
+Most patients participating in CAR T-cell trials have only been followed for a relatively short time; however, data providing information about early responses to therapy is fast emerging.
+Researchers will be able to predict the duration of these responses after trial participants have been followed over the long term.
 It is important for more pediatric and adult patients to be enrolled in clinical trials.
 Larger study samples, evaluated over more extended periods, will help researchers further understand the impact of this type of therapy, ways to reduce its toxicity and improve the management of adverse side effects.

 Many CAR-T cell therapies are being studied in clinical trials.
 Talk with your doctor about whether participation in a CAR T-cell therapy clinical trial is an option for you.
 Obtaining another opinion from a hematologist-oncologist (a blood cancer specialist), may be helpful in finding additional clinical-trial information as well.
 When you and your doctor discuss CAR T-cell therapy as a potential treatment option for you, it may be helpful to have

 - A list of questions to ask concerning risks versus benefits of such a trial (click here for lists of suggested questions).